 - Thoracic X-rays may reveal underlying abnormalities of the heart and lungs as well as evaluate the pulmonary arteries.
 Pulmonary infiltrates (abnormal substances, commonly fluid, blood or clots), pulmonary arterial enlargement and pleural effusion.

-- Echocardiogram (ultrasound of the heart) to evaluate the heart which may be enlarged.
+- Echocardiogram (ultrasound of the heart) to evaluate the heart.

 - Pulmonary angiography is a diagnostic method which involves the injection of a contrast material into the pulmonary artery followed by an X-ray to observe the pulmonary arterial tree.

 Treatment includes supportive care, thromboembolic drugs and treating the underlying cause.